PeaNuT0T/Code-Quest-Solved-Problems/README.md

 This compilation contains solved problems of Lockheed Martin Code Quest 2019 @ Marietta, GA

-Participated as a part of the Walker School Coding Club.
+Participated as a member of Walker School Coding Club.

-Programmed with Dr. Java.